Wisconsin Progressive Party: 1939–1946

-As one of the Senate's leading isolationists, Robert helped found the America First Committee in 1940 to oppose Roosevelt's foreign policy and denounce risk of U.S. entry into World War II.
+As one of the Senate's leading isolationists, Robert La Follette Jr. helped found the America First Committee in 1940 to oppose Roosevelt's foreign policy and denounce risk of U.S. entry into World War II.
 Soon Philip found himself working alongside figures such as Charles Lindbergh, which led some to assume he had shifted towards more conservative politics.

+Some Progressive leaders such as Evjue began pushing for greater affiliation with the Democratic Party.
+By the early 1940s Amlie led an exodus of liberals and left-wingers in joining with the Democratic party with Philip viewing these defectors as traitors.

 Orland Steen Loomis was the last Progressive to be elected Governor of Wisconsin, in the 1942 election.
 He died, however, before his inauguration as governor.
-Robert La Follette Jr. held on to his Senate seat until 1946, when the party decided to disband itself.
-Robert La Follette ran for re-election that year as a Republican rather than a Progressive, but was defeated in the Republican primary by Joe McCarthy.

 Dissolution

 By 1946, the Wisconsin Progressive Party had all but collapsed, barely qualifying for major party status after the 1944 elections.
+Over the years the party became factionalized between the support of a rural electorate that was in the middle of ideologically shifting from progressivism to conservatism and the urban left-wing.
 While Philip La Follette had desired for the party to continue on, after being advised to stay out of the 1946 convention, the Party voted to dissolve itself, voting 284 to 131 to rejoin the Republican Party.